wmnsk/go-gtp/examples/gw-tester/README.md

 ### Instrumentation

 GW Tester nodes expose some metrics for Prometheus if `prom_addr` is given in each config.
 You can see the sample response from each node in [this Gist](https://gist.github.com/wmnsk/72f6d2d2450452090cd6351ffe63f660).
-I'm planning to add some more metrics like "success rate of HTTP probe" etc.
+I'm planning to add some more metrics like "success rate of HTTP probe", etc.

 | Metrics           | Name                                  | Description                                   |
 |-------------------|---------------------------------------|-----------------------------------------------|